 Registration deadline: TBD***

 Course price: $245*

 Submit our Class Interest Form to be notified when registration is available!

 * Prices subject to change

-** You must register for the 2-week intensive course in order to register for the optional research assignment.
+** You must register for the 2-day intensive course in order to register for the optional research assignment.
 You cannot register for the research assignment only.
 The research assignment may be taken by anyone.
 It gives au pairs taking this course for education credits an additional 20 hours.

 *** Although this is the final date for registration, the course may be cancelled the Thursday before the class begins based on enrollment.
 Please register as early as possible to avoid class cancellation.